haohanzang-ai/Weather-Channel/COMPETITION_PROMPTS.md

    - radius expression same as existing _radiusExpr()

 3. Add the 3 new toggle buttons to the map controls section in index.html alongside existing layer buttons.
-Use the same .map-layer-btn class and data-layer attribute.
+Use the same .map-layer-b3tn class and data-layer attribute.
 Label them:
    "🌊 Runoff", "🧪 Pesticide", "💨 GHG Emissions".
 Default state: off (not in _mapLayers).

 4. On hover over any pollution circle, show a tooltip (using existing showTooltip/hideTooltip